Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 ||ELSE TODO
-hover on monsters should show their HP and skill tree + any additional info + icon 2-3 additional dungeon graph update partymember pathing with navmesh add escape menu configure light via vision of character configure the speed via speed of character
+hover on monsters should show their HP and skill tree + any additional info + icon 2-3 additional dungeon graph update partymember pathing with ?? add escape menu configure light via vision of character configure the speed via speed of character